ramigs/ramigs.dev/src/site/posts/2019-08-21-how-the-jamstack-inspired-me-to-start-blogging.md

 productivity, happier teams, and a more stable ground for innovation at all dimensions of a project.

-As a developer, I chose to go with the JAMstack approach, which allows total workflow flexibility and ownership over my content.
+As a developer, I chose to go with the JAMstack approach, which gives me total workflow flexibility and ownership over my content.

 At the end of the day, striving for better content creation is easier when we